What is Gum Disease

 To understand gum disease, otherwise known as periodontal disease, it helps to understand the relationship between your teeth and your gums.
 Your gums, the pink area above your teeth are known as the gingiva.
-The gingiva is the support structure for your teeth.
+The gingiva is part of the support system for your teeth.
 Within your gums is the socket for your teeth.
-The roots of your teeth are embedded in the socket and are anchored by periodontal ligaments.
+The roots of your teeth are embedded in the bone and are anchored by periodontal ligaments.
 Between your teeth and your gums is a V-shaped gap called the sulcus.

 When you get an infection in the gums, the sulcus can shrink.
 This causes your teeth and your gums to separate.
-This separation invites infection to the tissue and the result is gum disease.
+This separation invites bacteria to gather, inflammation to start and eventual infection of the tissue, resulting in gum disease.
 Gum infections are referred to as gingivitis if they only infect the gums.
-As the infection worsens it spreads.
-When it spreads, it can also infect the connecting tissue and the bones.
+As the infection worsens, it spreads.
+When it spreads, it can also infect the connecting tissue and the bone support.
 This spread of infection is called periodontitis.

-If you ignore the early warning signs and wait until you have full-blown periodontitis, you have now reached the advanced stages of gum disease.
+If you ignore the early warning signs and wait until you have full-blown periodontitis, you have reached the advanced stages of gum disease.
 If at this point you do nothing, you risk bone and tissue loss which only gets worse over time.
 Your teeth could start to deteriorate, decay or even break.
 You may even notice that your teeth are loose in your mouth.
 Once advanced, your teeth may even start to fall out.

 As this disease advances, your appearance may change due to changes in the structure of your jaw.
 You may appear older than your years and the shape of your face may change as well.
 The ultimate end result is that you will most certainly lose some, if not all your teeth depending on how far the disease has progressed.